PyWiFeS/pipeline/README.md

 ***Future Development Underway***

-- update CuAr reference wavelengths
+- allow retention of applied telluric model for user-rescaling

 - explore improving fitting and removal of fringing

 - fit and remove scattered light from standard stars and other on-sky observations

-- add option for PSF-based source extraction

 - add time domain to the bad pixel mask